 In January 2010, the FASB issued ASU No. 2010-06, Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements ("ASU 2010-06"), which amends the disclosure guidance with respect to fair value measurements.
 Specifically, the new guidance requires disclosure of amounts transferred in and out of Levels 1 and 2 fair value measurements, a reconciliation presented on a gross basis rather than a net basis of activity in Level 3 fair value measurements, greater disaggregation of the assets and liabilities for which fair value measurements are presented and more robust disclosure of the valuation techniques and inputs used to measure Level 2 and 3 fair value measurements.
 ASU 2010-06 is effective for interim and annual reporting periods beginning after December 15, 2009, with the exception of the new guidance around the Level 3 activity reconciliations, which is effective for fiscal years beginning after December 15, 2010.
-The impact of adoption of this standard had no financial effect on the accompanying condensed consolidated financial statements.
+The impact of adoption of this standard had no material effect on the accompanying condensed consolidated financial statements.

 In October 2009, the FASB issued ASU No. 2009-13, Revenue Recognition (Topic 605): Multiple-Deliverable Revenue Arrangements ("ASU 2009-13").
 It provides amendments to the criteria for separating consideration in multiple-deliverable arrangements.
 This standard establishes a selling price hierarchy for determining the selling price of a deliverable.
 The selling price used for each deliverable will be based on vendor-specific objective evidence if available, third-party evidence if vendor-specific objective evidence is not available, or estimated selling price if neither vendor-specific objective evidence nor third-party evidence is available.
 This standard also replaces the term fair value in the revenue allocation guidance with selling price to clarify that the allocation of revenue is based on entity-specific assumptions rather than assumptions of a market participant.
 It also eliminates the residual method of allocation and requires that arrangement consideration be allocated at the inception of the arrangements to all deliverables using the relative selling price method.
-This standard will be effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010.
-Early adoption is permitted.
-We are currently assessing the potential impact that adoption of this standard may have on our consolidated financial statements.
+This standard is effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010.
+The impact of adoption of this standard had no material effect on the accompanying condensed consolidated financial statements.

 In October 2009, the FASB issued ASU No. 2009-14, Software (Topic 985): Certain Revenue Arrangements That Include Software Elements ("ASU 2009-14").
 According to this update, tangible products containing software components and non-software components that function together to deliver the tangible product's essential functionality are no longer within the scope of the software revenue guidance.
-This standard requires that hardware components of a tangible product containing software components always be excluded from the software revenue guidance.
 It provides additional guidance on how to determine which software, if any, relating to the tangible product also would be excluded from the scope of the software revenue guidance.
-This standard will be effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010.
-Early adoption is permitted.
 This standard shall be adopted in the same period using the same transition method as indicated in the update to revenue arrangements with multiple deliverables.
-We are currently assessing the potential impact that adoption of this standard may have on our consolidated financial statements.
+The impact of adoption of this standard had no material effect on the accompanying condensed consolidated financial statements.